Taylorgonz/Read-me_Gen/README.md

 # Description

 Welcome to my read me generator.
-I've created a simple node.js application using inquirer, that prompts the user for input to create a proffesional README file for their project.
+I've created a simple node.js application using inquirer, that prompts the user for input to create a professional README file for their project.

 ## Table of Contents (Optional)